Accessibility Policy

 The Ohio Ethics Commission is committed to making our website accessible to everyone.

 Ethics.ohio.gov complies with Ohio Administrative Policy IT-09, Digital Accessibility.
 This policy establishes minimum accessibility requirements for information and services provided on state-controlled websites and applications.
-These requirements, updated in January 2025, include compliance with Web Content Accessibility Guidelines developed by the World Wide Web Consortium's Web Accessibility Initiative.
+These requirements include compliance with Web Content Accessibility Guidelines developed by the World Wide Web Consortium's Web Accessibility Initiative.

-In accordance with Title II of the Americans with Disabilities Act (ADA) and Final Rule 28 CFR Part 35 Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities (Final Rule) state government web content and mobile applications must comply with WCAG 2.1 AA by April 24, 2026.
+In accordance with Title II of the Americans with Disabilities Act (ADA) and Final Rule 28 CFR Part 35 Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities (Final Rule) state government web content and mobile applications must comply with WCAG 2.1 AA.

 Compliance levels are described as:

-This website conforms to the AA compliance level and many of the AAA success criteria of WCAG 2.0 and is working to conform to the AA compliance level of WCAG 2.1.
+This website conforms to the AA compliance level of WCAG 2.1.

 The Ohio Ethics Commission is committed to providing access and inclusion and reasonable accommodation in its services, activities, programs, and employment opportunities in accordance with the Americans with Disabilities Act (ADA) and other applicable laws.
-To request an ADA reasonable accommodation please contact the individual indicated below no later than 14 days prior to Commission sponsored event: Alan Carlson, ADA Coordinator at 614-466-7090 or alan.carlson@ethics.ohio.gov.
+To request an ADA reasonable accommodation please contact the individual indicated below no later than 14 days prior to a Commission sponsored event: Alan Carlson, ADA Coordinator at alan.carlson@ethics.ohio.gov or (614) 466-7090.

 Disability Inclusion Access Statement